nulLeeKH/arduino-optical-dust-sensor-library/README.md

 # arduino-optical-dust-sensor-library
-The library for arduino to measure dust density with optical dust sensors.
+The arduino library to measure dust density with optical dust sensors.

 ## Functions